RedHatGov/rhmap-workshops/docs/www/4.2/default/lab-working-with-scm.md

 First, we are going to generate some keys:

 <blockquote>
-<i class="fa fa-terminal"></i> Goto the terminal and type the following (replacing the email address with yours):
+<i class="fa fa-terminal"></i> Goto the terminal and type the following:
 </blockquote>
 {% highlight csh %}
 $ cd ~/.ssh
-$ ssh-keygen -t rsa -C "YOURNAME@EMAIL.com"
+$ ssh-keygen -t rsa
 {% endhighlight %}

-It'll ask you to name the file (replace YOURDOMAIN with the RHMAP domain the workshop instructor provided):
+ssh-keygen will ask you to name the file.
+Leave this at default if possible: "id_rsa".
+Windows and OSX users may experience issues naming their ssh keys other than the default.
+This is caused by git not understanding where your private key is located.

 <blockquote>
-Give it a name like:
+Name your ssh key:
 </blockquote>
 {% highlight csh %}
-id_rsa_rhmap_YOURDOMAIN
+use "id_rsa" if possible.  if not use "id_rsa_rhmap_YOURDOMAIN"
 {% endhighlight %}

 <blockquote>
-Specify a passphrase or just leave that blank.
+Specify a passphrase or just leave that blank(hit enter).
 </blockquote>

 Next, we are going to add your public key to the platform and specify a unique label for it:

 <blockquote>
-<i class="fa fa-terminal"></i> Goto the terminal and type the following (replacing the label with yours):
+<i class="fa fa-terminal"></i> Goto the terminal and type the following (replacing YourLastName with your last name and KEY_NAME with the name you chose for your ssh key):
 </blockquote>
 {% highlight csh %}
-$ fhc keys add YOURNAME_YOURDOMAIN_OPTIONALSUFFIX ~/.ssh/id_rsa_rhmap_YOURDOMAIN.pub
+$ fhc keys ssh add YourLastName ~/.ssh/KEY_NAME.pub
 {% endhighlight %}

-<i class="fa fa-info-circle"></i> You can use OPTIONALSUFFIX to append unique info in the case where you have multiple development machines.  e.g. "Dudash_RedhatWorkshops_myMacBookPro"<br/><br/>

 <blockquote>
 <i class="fa fa-terminal"></i> Make sure the key was added by typing